Peavey 6505 Series Guitar Amp Review and History

 In 2004, when Eddie Van Halen parted with Peavey to start his own company (EVH), the 5150 brand name went with him but Peavey kept the rights to the amp design.
 They changed the name to 6505, but it was still the same great metal machine, and by this time the legend had grown.
 Metal players across the globe had grabbed onto the Peavey tone and the 6505 sound had become the backbone of extreme metal.

-In the years since the original 5150 came out Peavey had added a 5150 II model, which now became the 6505 Plus (or 6505+).
+In the years since the original 5150 came out Peavey had added a 5150 II model, which now became the (or 6505+).
 This amp features an extra preamp tube, and separate EQ sections for each channel.
-This was a great move.
+This was a great move, and in my opinion, this is the ultimate metal amp.
+6505 Plus

 Some players found the original EQ setup of the 5150 to be a bit frustrating, as they couldn't adjust the tone for two different channels.
-If you understand how Eddie worked his old Marshalls and used the 5150 you can see why the amp was designed this way.
-But for those of us who are not Eddie Van Halen the separate EQ sections were a nice addition to an already incredible amp.
+If you understand how Eddie worked his old Marshalls you can see why the amp was designed this way.
+But for those of us who are not Eddie Van Halen, the separate EQ sections were a nice addition to an already incredible amp.

 To satisfy players looking for a more British sound, Peavey created the 6534.
 This is essentially a 6505+ with the standard 6L6 poweramp tubes replaced with EL34s.
 Many players had already been swapping out their 6L6s for EL34s for years.
 Another good move by Peavey.